melvinstubbe/gpmanager2003/README.md

 The program is written on a CASIO CFX-9850 GB PLUS, but might also work on other (CASIO) calculators.

-How to get the right singns into your calculator:
+How to get the right symbols into your calculator:

 | Symbol | How to enter it |
 | --- | --- |